A-Kastner/assignment02/README.md

 ### Usage

-Put your grammar into the **src/main/antlr/org/softlang** directory.
+1. Put your grammar into the **src/main/antlr/org/softlang** directory.
+2. Invoke the gradle build to generate the ANTLR and Java files
+3. Testing

 Don't include headers and you should be good to go.

 #### Tests